neuromorph/better-osd/README.md

 - `alt+f2` then type `r` and `enter`

 ## Settings
-Use the Profiles panel in settings to create and manage settings profiles.
+Use the Profiles page in Extension Preferences to create and manage settings profiles.

-Use the settings panel of the extension for most common customizations:
+Use the settings page of the Preferences for customizations:

+* Special Effects
 * Position on Screen
 * Vertical/Horizontal Orientation
 * Size
 * Hide-Delay time
-* Color and Background
+* Foreground and Background colors
-* Background effects
-* Box Shadow On/Off
+* Box Shadow On/Off and Color/Thickness
-* Box Border On/Off
+* Box Border On/Off and Color
+* Level Color/Thickness
-* Transparency
+* Transparency for foreground, background, border, level
 * Shape Shift: Pill/Rectangle/Other (interpolation)
 * Numeric % for levels
 * Monitor to show OSD on